Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: The idea of me was.

 TONY STARK: Right.
-Well, imagine you're SHIELD, running a quasi-fascistic intelli
+Well, imagine you're SHIELD, running a quasi-fascistic intellig